virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 In each section I've put content for the first time you arrive there (during the first complete iteration), and some content for next time you arrive there (after the 3rd step).

 The structure follows the track proposed by the awesome Stanford course.
-You can find the slides [here](http://cs231n.github.io/).
+You can find the slides [here](http://cs231n.github.io/) and the video [here](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).

+The course slightly pushes more on the Convolutional Neural Network type, but it gives you a good understanding of all the other types.

 [This](http://introtodeeplearning.com/) is an alternative course from MIT, it has slightly different contents.